cutecatfann/cutecatfann/README.md

 ## I'm a software engineer at Docker working on AI tooling

-Previously I was at Amazon Alexa SmartHome working on building LLMs
+Before Docker, I was at Amazon Alexa SmartHome working on building custom LLMs

 📱 Feel free to reach me on [LinkedIn](https://www.linkedin.com/in/mimi-pieper/)